Why Is a Change of Registered Agent Needed?

 How Do I Change a Registered Agent?

-The process in changing your registered agent is fairly simple, requiring you to fill out a "Change of Registered Agent" form in your particular state.
+To change your Registered Agent, you need to fill out a "Change of Registered Agent" form in your particular state.

-The form used to process the order, the processing fee and information needed varies by state so be sure to adhere the specific requirements listed by your secretary of state.
+The forms used to process your order, the processing fee and information needed varies by state, so it’s crucial to adhere to the specific requirements listed by your Secretary of State.

-All LLCs are required to designate a registered agent when they file with their secretary of state.
-Failing to do so will cause you to fall out of good standing with the state causing hefty fines.
+Failing to do so will cause you to fall out of good standing with the state and recieve some hefty fines.

-If you change your registered agent without notifying the secretary of state, penalties can include license revocation, fines, and your right to enter into legal contracts and/or gain access to the state court system could be revoked.
+You'll also face fines if you change your Registered Agent without notifying the Secretary of State, and may be subject to revocation of your business license, your right to enter into legal contracts and your access to the state court system.